Fibula-MMO/fibula-server/docfx_project/articles/the-walk-plan-design.md

-# The Creature's walk plan design:
+# The Creature's walk plan implementation design:

 Every creature is initialized with a single `WalkPlan` instance and maintains this reference throughout it's existence.
 This `WalkPlan` is the class that encapsulates the walking plan that a `Creature` has, and it comes into play when an `AutoWalkOrchestrationOperation` is executed with the creature as the requestor.